distillpub/post--deconv-checkerboard/index.md

 One approach is to make sure you use a kernel size that is divided by your stride.
 This avoids the uneven overlap issue, and you can speed up computation using the efficient sub-pixel convolution trick ([Shi, et al., 2016b](https://arxiv.org/pdf/1609.05158.pdf)).
-However, while this helps, it is still easy for deconvolution to fall into artifacts.
+However, while this helps, it is still easy for deconvolution to fall into creating artifacts.

 Another approach is to separate out upsampling to a higher resolution from convolution to compute features.
 For example, you might resize the image (using [nearest-neighbor interpolation](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation) or [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation)) and then do a convolutional layer.